Litauen/docs.bannerlordmodding.lt/guides/custom_culture_selection_screen.md

 ![](/pics/2402281143.png)

-It is necessary do remove them completely from the game (quite hard with all the relations/units/etc) or make: is_main_culture=false in their XMLs using [XSLT](/modding/xml/#xslt):
+It is necessary to remove them completely from the game (quite hard with all the relations/units/etc) or make: is_main_culture=false in their XMLs using [XSLT](/modding/xml/#xslt):

 ``` xml
 <xsl:template match="Culture[@id='vlandia']/@is_main_culture">